RodionovMaxim05/image-convolution/README.md

 ## Description

-Image-convolution is an image processing application that applies various convolution filters to images.
-It supports both sequential and parallel execution modes with different workload distribution strategies.
-The application is designed for benchmarking and comparing different parallelization approaches for image processing algorithms.
+Image-convolution is an image processing tool that applies convolution filters in sequential, parallel (with different workload distribution strategies), and queue-based pipeline modes.
+In queue mode, readers, workers, and writers operate concurrently in a producer-consumer model with memory-limited queues.
+The app is designed for benchmarking different parallelization strategies and thread scalability.

 ## Usage
 Basic Command: